 - 2 tablespoons EVOO

 - 2 tablespoons goat cheese

-- 1 tablespoon mint leaves or parsley leaves garnish
+- 1 tablespoon parsley minced, garnish

-Once all of the ingredients come together in a ball, speed up the mixer and mix for 5-7 minutes.
+- Once all of the ingredients come together in a ball, speed up the mixer and mix for 5-7 minutes.
 The dough ball will become smooth and shiny.
-Place ball in a greased bowl and cover, allowing to rest for 30 minutes.
+Place the ball in a greased bowl and cover, allowing to rest for 30 minutes.

 - Mix together ricotta and basil, seasoning with salt and pepper.
 Mince garlic and mix together with EVOO.

-Once 30 minutes have passed and the dough has doubled in size, punch the dough down and being to shape it, making sure that there is plenty of cornmeal on the work surface to prevent sticking.
+- Once 30 minutes have passed and the dough has doubled in size, punch the dough down and being to shape it, making sure that there is plenty of cornmeal on the work surface to prevent sticking.

-Spoon oil and garlic onto pizza, making sure that it is spread evenly.
+- Spoon oil and garlic onto pizza, making sure that it is spread evenly.

-Spread ricotta mixture on top.
+- Spread ricotta mixture on top.

-Lay squash out in a single layer, covering the entire pizza.
+- Lay squash out in a single layer, covering the entire pizza.